 After working out, most people expect to feel soreness or fatigue, although experiencing a sensation of numbness and tingling in your left arm is not uncommon.
 Most of the time, the numbness and tingling results from behavior related to your workout.

-Cardiovascular problems such as stroke, transient ischemic attack and atherosclerosis also diminish blood supply to parts of your body, leading to numbness or tingling.
+Cardiovascular problems such as heart attack, stroke, transient ischemic attack and atherosclerosis also diminish blood supply to parts of your body, leading to numbness or tingling.
 If your numbness or tingling is accompanied by difficulty speaking or understanding speech, confusion, dizziness or droopiness on one side of your face, dial 9-1-1 or your local emergency number, as these are symptoms of stroke, which is a life-threatening condition.

 Treatment of arm numbness after working out due to diabetes requires careful management of diet and exercise.
 You may require medication if dietary changes are insufficient.
 Numbness in your left arm that results from cardiovascular problems such as stroke requires emergency treatment, including medications and surgery along with follow-up to prevent worsening or complications.